Thursday, September 15, 2011

 Today's lesson - Asian style pan fried fish fillet.

-After another busy day (not sure when they will stop) we dropped by the fish truck after work and picked up a fillet of Red Emperor and some fresh ingredients from the supermarket (it is Thursday, so yes I can say fresh).
 This dish is so simple - all you need is a couple of fresh ingredients which highlight the flavours of good a good quality fish fillet.

 You'll need this: